 Featured in: September - Awareness Months, Days & Observances

-The Bisexual Resource Center (BRC) established Bisexual Awareness Week, also known as BiWeek, in 1999.
+The Bisexual Resource Center (BRC) established Bisexual Awareness Week, also known as BiWeek, as an annual celebration in 1999.
 It sheds light on the unique experiences and challenges faced by bisexual individuals.

 BRC helped develop the bisexual rights movement.
 One of the founders, Lani Ka'ahumanu, advocated for bisexual rights.